contao/docs/docs/manual/article-management/content-elements.en.md

 </div>
 ```

-## Article
+## Item

-The content element "Article" allows the multiple integration of an article without having to copy it.
+The content element "Article" allows multiple integration of an article without having to copy it.
 Note that only the content elements and not the article header are copied.

-**Article referred to:** Here you choose the original article.
+**Item referred to:** Here you select the original article.

 Alias elements use the same HTML markup as the original element.

 ## Content element

 The content element "Content element" is used to insert an existing content element a second time without having to copy it.
-The advantage of this method is that you only have to enter any changes in the original content element and these changes are automatically copied to all alias elements.
+The advantage of this method is that you only need to make any changes in the original content element and these changes are automatically copied to all alias elements.

-**Related content element:** Here you select the original element.
+**Related content element:** Here you select the original content element.

 Alias elements use the same HTML markup as the original element.